Fondo de planta borrosa de tratamiento de cáncer de mecc

 The process used to find out if cancer has spread to other parts of the body is called staging.
 There is no standard staging system for central nervous system (CNS) atypical teratoid/rhabdoid tumor (AT/RT).

 For treatment, this tumor is grouped as newly diagnosed or recurrent.
-Treatment depends on the following:
+Treatment depends on:

 • how much cancer remains after surgery to remove the tumor